Evaluating Head Injuries

 When evaluating head injuries, it helps to appreciate the difference between a skull injury and a brain injury.
 The skull acts as a protective helmet for the delicate brain, and the skull is covered with a richly vascularized scalp.
 Most falls involve injury to the scalp only, which bleeds profusely if cut or forms a large swelling (goose egg) from broken blood vessels beneath the skin.
 Don’t be alarmed by how quickly these large bumps appear.
 They go down quickly with an ice pack and pressure.
 These bumps and bleeds are usually limited to a scalp injury and seldom indicate that the underlying brain has been injured.

-The main concern after any blow to baby’s head is injury to the underlying brain, which occurs in two forms: bleeding and concussion.
+The main concern after any head injuries is the damage to the underlying brain, which occurs in two forms: bleeding and concussion.
 When small blood vessels have been broken between the skull and the brain or within the brain, bleeding occurs within this space and compresses the brain.
 A blow to the head may also cause a concussion, meaning the brain has been “shaken up” by the fall.
 Pressure on the brain from bleeding or from the swelling associated with the concussion produces the outward signs of a brain injury.

 - If your child is unconscious, but breathing and pink (no blue lips), lay her on a flat surface and call emergency medical services.
 If you have cause to suspect a neck injury, don’t move the child but let the trained experts in neck injuries transport her.
 If she is not breathing, apply CPR, or if she’s having a convulsion, keep her airway clear.

-- Sometimes, if baby is sensitive and prone to temper tantrums, she may be pushed into a breath-holding spell, which could be mistaken for a convulsion.
+- Sometimes, if baby is sensitive and prone to temper tantrums, head injuries may push her into a breath-holding spell, which could be mistaken for a convulsion.
 This scene naturally pushes panic buttons and gets baby rushed to the hospital.
 Even if this turns out to be unnecessary, it is better to be safe.
 When in doubt, take baby and sit in the waiting room of the local hospital emergency room.

-- A period of observation.
-If your child is alert and conscious, walking, talking, playing, and acting like she was before the fall, administer a dose of parental sympathy, apply an ice pack to the cut or bump for twenty minutes, and begin a period of observation before calling your doctor.
-The reason for the period of observation is because doctors often rely more on how the child behaves after the injury than what happened at the time of the injury.
+- If your child is alert and conscious, walking, talking, playing, and acting like she was before the fall, administer a dose of parental sympathy, apply an ice pack to the cut or bump for twenty minutes, and begin a period of observation before calling your doctor.
+The reason for the period of observation is because doctors often rely more on how the child behaves after head injuries than what happened at the time of the injury.
 If the brain has been injured, signs may show immediately, or they may appear slowly during the next twenty-four hours.

-If your child shows any of the following signs after a head injury, call your doctor or take her to the hospital.
+If your child shows any of the following signs after head injuries, call your doctor or take her to the hospital.

 - Disorientation, difficulty arousing